 You will also be able to export your references from your folder to reference management software so that you can save all your references in one central point.

-For more information about setting up an account and exporting references, please see the Help pages for the database you are using or ask your Subject Librarian.
+For more information about setting up an account and exporting references, please see the Help pages for the database you are using or ask your academic librarian.